polakowo/datadocs/docs/big-data/database-design.md

 - [RDBMs and NoSQL types and use cases](http://www.cbs1.com.my/WebLITE/Applications/news/uploaded/docs/IBM_POWER8%20Linux%20-%20OpenDB%20V1.0.pdf)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xQnIN9bW0og" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+#### BASE
+- The BASE model favors availability over consistency of replicated data at write time.
+    - Basic availability: While the database guarantees the availability of the data, the database may fail to obtain the requested data or the data may be in a changing or inconsistent state.
+    - Soft state: Stores don’t have to be write-consistent, nor do different replicas have to be mutually consistent all the time.
+    - Eventual consistency: The database will eventually become consistent, and data will propagate everywhere at some point in the future.

 #### Pros